-- Author of eight books including the novel The Edge of Maybe
+- Author of eight books including the novel The Edge of Maybe (get the e-book now)

 - 18 years on the UC Berkeley Faculty